 In contrast, the graph of Figure 34a is not recoverable because in one of the cases, it is equivalent to Figure 34b, which is not recoverable.
-To verify this, note that we can turn a "four-star" into a K_4 as in Figure 33, without producing negative or zero conductivities.
+To verify this, note that we can turn a "four-star" into a K_4 as in Figure 33, without producing negative or zero conductances.
 This map is invertible (because the "four-star" is recoverable), so if Figure 34a were recoverable, then Figure 34b would also be recoverable, but it is not since its medial graph clearly contains a lens.

 However, we can say that Figure 34a is generically recoverable, because generically it is equivalent to Figure 34c which is weakly recoverable.
-In fact, the map from conductivities on Figure 34a to response matrix is birational.
+In fact, the map from conductances on Figure 34a to response matrix is birational.

-Figure 34: Only 34c is recoverable, but 34a is generically recoverable, in some sense.
+Figure 34: Of these three graphs, only 34c is recoverable, though 34a is generically recoverable.